IntEL4CoRo/ViB-public/content/page/comingsoon/Multiverse Labs/index.md

     height: 200px
 ---

-The [Multiverse Framework](https://github.com/Multiverse-Framework/Multiverse), supported by [euROBIN](https://www.eurobin-project.eu/), incorporates Interactive Virtual Reality Labs, which is powered by Unreal Engine for rendering compatible with the Meta Quest 3 Headset and MuJoCo for physics computation, enable the operation of multiple labs concurrently and allow several users to interact simultaneously.
+The [Multiverse Framework](https://github.com/Multiverse-Framework/Multiverse), supported by [euROBIN](https://www.eurobin-project.eu/), incorporates Interactive Virtual Reality Labs.
+It is powered by Unreal Engine for rendering compatible with the Meta Quest 3 Headset and MuJoCo for physics computation, enables the operation of multiple labs concurrently, and allows several users to interact simultaneously.

 <div class="hidde-after-preview">
   For Detailed information click